Alor Island: Administration

-(g) the 2010 population of the new Abad Selatan District is included with the figure for Alor Barat Daya District, from which it was subsequently split off in 2020.
+(b) the 2010 population of the new Abad Selatan District is included with the figure for Alor Barat Daya District, from which it was subsequently split off in 2020.

-(h) including the kelurahan of Kelaisi Timur. (i) including the kelurahan of Kolana Utara.
+(c) including the kelurahan of Kelaisi Timur. (d) including the kelurahan of Kolana Utara.

-(j) including the town of Kalabahi, and neighbouring rural desa on both sides of Mutiara Bay, plus uninhabited Pulau Kapas.
+(e) including the town of Kalabahi, and neighbouring rural desa on both sides of Mutiara Bay, plus uninhabited Pulau Kapas.

-(k) comprises 10 kelurahan (Kalabahi Barat, Kalabahi Kota, Kalabahi Tengah, Kalabahi Timur, Binongko, Nusa Kenari, Welai Barat, Welai Timur, Mutiara and Wetabua) and 6 desa.
+(f) comprises 10 kelurahan (Kalabahi Barat, Kalabahi Kota, Kalabahi Tengah, Kalabahi Timur, Binongko, Nusa Kenari, Welai Barat, Welai Timur, Mutiara and Wetabua) and 6 desa.

-(l) includes the uninhabited offshore islands of Sika and Nub. (m) includes the kelurahan of Kabola. (n) apart from villages of Alila Timur and Lawahing (which have a postcode of 85851).
+(g) includes the uninhabited offshore islands of Sika and Nub. (h) includes the kelurahan of Kabola. (i) apart from villages of Alila Timur and Lawahing (which have a postcode of 85851).

-(p) includes the offshore islands of Pulau Kepa, Pulau Buaya and uninhabited Pulau Ternate. (q) includes the kelurahan of Adang.
+(j) includes the offshore islands of Pulau Kepa, Pulau Buaya and uninhabited Pulau Ternate. (k) includes the kelurahan of Adang.

 Economy

 The island's infrastructure is only weakly built.
 The inhabitants practice mainly subsistence agriculture.
 In the villages, vanilla, tamarind, almonds (Canarium) and other nuts are cultivated.
 In the forests sandalwood is cut down for trade.

 The latest geological explorations have discovered valuable resources such as gypsum, kaolin, petroleum, natural gas, tin, gold, and diamonds.
 Alor's snorkelling and diving may promise an increase in tourism in the future.
 Alor hosts some of the most healthy and diverse corals in Indonesia and has areas of black volcanic sand for specialized scuba diving interests.

 Alor warriors, circa late 1890's-early 1900's.